korkje/adt/readme.md

 ## Introduction

-This package attempts to bring a version of Rust's "fancy enums" to TypeScript.
-These are referred to as algebraic data types (which is where the name of this package comes from), tagged unions, discriminated unions, disjoint unions, sum types, or variants.
+This package attempts to bring a version of Rust's fancy enums to TypeScript.
+These are sometimes referred to as algebraic data types (which is where the name of this package comes from), tagged unions, discriminated unions, disjoint unions, sum types, coproduct types or variant types.
 Read more about them [here](https://en.wikipedia.org/wiki/Algebraic_data_type).

 TypeScript's enums are not very powerful, and they are often advised against for various reasons.
 Rust's enums are much more powerful, and can be used to represent a wide variety of data structures.
 This package attempts to bring some of that power to TypeScript.